ZetangForward/Bilingual_L-CiteEval-Ultra/README.md

 ## Data Description & Rules

-L-CiteEval is a novelty benchmark, designed to evaluate the information retrieval ability and generation quality of NLP models on long-context tasks.

-L-CiteEval is a novelty benchmark, designed to evaluate the information retrieval ability and generation quality of NLP models on long-context tasks, where the model needs to identify critical information while ignoring irrelevent interference.
+L-CiteEval is a long-context evaluation benchmark, designed to evaluate the information retrieval ability and generation quality of NLP models on long-context tasks, where the model needs to identify critical information while ignoring irrelevent interference.

-To this end, we design a new benchmark construction method in which the dataset for each task undergoes three steps:

-(1) **Seed Data & Padding Data Sampling**

-(2) **Padding Data Filtering**

-(3) **Length Extension**.

-We use multiple real and synthetic data sources as a basis, and extend the context length through different strategies to simluate complex retrieval and inference scenarios.
-The generated test samples' lengths range from 0k to 128k,  aiming to effectively measure the model's long-context comprehension ability.

 ## Data Format

-We provide our bilingual test dataset based on L-CiteEval.
+We build our bilingual evaluation dataset based on [L-CiteEval](https://arxiv.org/abs/2410.02115).
+For more construction details, one can directly refer to this paper.

 ### Chinese